intermine/im-docs/docs/database/data-sources/library/go/go-obo.md

 # GO OBO

-Load the Gene Ontology term ids, names and definitions, and the relationships between terms.
+Loads the Gene Ontology term ids, names and definitions, and the relationships between terms.
 Should be loaded if the go-annotation source is used.

 ## Types of data loaded